10yard/dkafe/readme.md

 pyinstaller launch.py --onefile --clean --console --icon artwork/dkafe.ico
 ```

-See build.bat for an example Windows build script making use of venv (virtual environment for Python).
+See build.bat for a Windows build script making use of a Python virtual environment (venv).

 See build.sh and [Raspberry Pi Notes](rpi4/rpi4_notes.md) for building a Raspberry Pi binary.